elotl/kip/docs/troubleshooting.md

 ### Viewing Kip's Internal State

-If you're doing development on the kip provider, it's helpful to see the state of resources inside the virtual-kubelet process.
-The virtual-kubelet image packages an executable `kipctl` alongside the virtual-kubelet executable to communicate with the virtual-kubelet provider.
-To enable kipctl to talk to virtual-kubelet, add the `--debug-server` flag to the virtual-kubelet's command line arguments and restart the virtual-kubelet pod.
-After execing into the pod you can inspect the internal state of virtual-kubelet.
+If you're doing development on the kip provider, it's helpful to see the state of resources inside the kip process.
+The kip image packages an executable `kipctl` alongside the kip executable to communicate with kip.
+To enable kipctl to talk to kip, add the `--debug-server` flag to the kip's command line arguments and restart the kip pod.
+After execing into the pod you can inspect the internal state of kip.

 ```bash
 ./kipctl get pods